FAQ

 What qualifications do I need to meet to be an officer?

 To qualify for a position as a BRPD officer, applicants must be at least 21 years old; must be a citizen of the United States; must be able to read, write, and speak English; must be registered with the Selective Service (males only); must have a(n) high school diploma, high school transcript, high school equivalency credential, or affidavit from an issuing high school to indicate high school completion; must have a degree or college transcript to indicate college graduation, if applicable; must have a valid Louisiana driver’s license or be able to obtain one if the applicant possesses a license in another state; must have a valid and passing Civil Service Entrance Exam score; and must be willing to submit to a physical assessment, polygraph, extensive background investigation, criminal and credit check, oral interview, medical exam, drug screen, and liability risk assessment.
-Click to download a list of all qualifiers and disqualifiers.
+Click to download a list of employment requirements.

 How can I learn more about the hiring process?